 A great place for lunch.
 Matbronze has one of the largest display of wildlife bronzes in Africa.
 It’s quite a unique things to do in Nairobi but I love it.
 Over six hundred pieces of bronze, ranging from cuff-links to life size crocodiles.
 From cute cub footprints to large lion track trays.

 Matbronze is conveniently located between Nairobi’s two main tourist attractions: The Giraffe Centre and the Elephant Orphanage.
 The Matbronze cafe offers light lunches and all day refreshments in a comfortable garden setting.

 Nairobi Rehabilitation Centre

-We were taken here by our driver.
-I didn’t know about it before but it was a nice place to visit with kids.
+We were taken here by our driver but I had never heard of it before.
+It was a nice place in Nairobi to visit with kids.
 It is not huge and only takes about an hour and a half to walk around.
 The animals in the centre are either brought back to health and re-released back into the wild, or cared for at the centre on a long term basis.

 When you arrive, a guide meets you at the entrance and stays with you the entire time talking to you about the animals and interacting with the children.
 They loved the hands on experiences and got to hold a snake, chameleon, an ostrich egg, and feed the monkeys and feed the ostriches which was a real treat.

-After our 2 nights in Nairobi, we took a flight from Wilson airport and headed off to the Maasai Mara and our first safari with kids which was incredible – I cannot recommend this experience enough, even with young children.
+With so many things to do in Nairobi, you will need a night to relax.
+But in Kenya, there is no time for that, you have to get going on the next part of your adventure straight away.
+For us, after 2 nights in the city, we took a flight from Wilson airport and headed off to the Maasai Mara and our first safari with kids which was incredible – I cannot recommend this experience enough, even with young children.
 We stayed at House in the Wild which fully catered for families and it was am amazing place to stay.